 Engaging minds, creating opportunity

 Rainier Scholars is a great fit for serious students with a strong work ethic and a determination to use education as a path to a brighter future.
-Our 12-year program is challenging and at the same time, opens doors of opportunity and a path to college graduation for hard-working, low-income students of color.
+Our 12-year program is challenging and at the same time, opens doors of opportunity and a path to college graduation for hard-working students of color who are underrepresented on college campuses.

-Each November, fourth grade students in the Seattle, Renton and Highline school districts, who meet standard on their reading assessment the previous school year, are invited to a meeting where they can learn about becoming a Rainier Scholar.
+Each November, fourth grade students in the Seattle, Renton and Highline school districts who met standard on their reading assessment the previous school year are invited to a meeting where they can learn about becoming a Rainier Scholar.

-We also invite teachers to nominate promising students for Rainier Scholars by completing a nomination form.
+We also invite teachers, community members, and parents to nominate promising students for Rainier Scholars by completing a nomination form.

 “For the first time in my life, I was surrounded by other kids like me.
 Kids who liked school.”